freddan88/debian-linux-i3-develolper/README.md

 # Debian Linux i3 Develolper OS
-Debian Linux from netinstall to i3 desktop with some developer tools
+Debian Linux - From netinstall to i3 desktop with some developer tools